Research Updated Medically Reviewed 7 min read

 Pennsylvania Filing Deadlines

 Pennsylvania has a two-year statute of limitations for personal injury claims, running from the date of diagnosis.
-Wrongful death claims must also be filed within two years.
-This is shorter than many neighboring states, making early legal consultation particularly important.
+Wrongful death claims must be filed within two years of the date of death.
+Both deadlines are shorter than many neighboring states.

 For an overview of all current treatment options, see the 2026 mesothelioma treatment landscape.
 Pennsylvania’s asbestos trust fund claims are relevant for workers across the steel, shipbuilding, and manufacturing industries.
 The companies that manufactured asbestos-containing products used in these facilities have established bankruptcy trusts that continue to accept claims.